sendgrid/docs/content/docs/User_Guide/Marketing_Campaigns/a_b_testing.md

-{% anchor h2 %} Determine the Winning Criteria for the A/B Test {% endanchor %}
+<page-anchor el="h2"> Determine the Winning Criteria for the A/B Test </page-anchor>

 - **Open Rate**